At this time, We are are not offering Neighborhood walking tours. See below for more information.

 PUBLIC TOUR: VINTON STREET

 The Vinton Street Historic District, registered as a National Historic Place, is made up of 17 buildings constructed between 1890 and 1923.
 The street grid pattern that meets the diagonal Vinton creates irregular lots and skewed building fronts.
-Tour goers can explore vintage shops, restaurants and a growing number of art galleries.
+Visit and explore vintage shops, restaurants and a growing number of art galleries.